venenux/alpine-wiki/tutorials/server-alpine-LAMP-professional-fast-forward.md

 apk add php7-apache2
 ```

-**WARNING** all of these are due alpine 3.10 to 3.15 uses php7, alpine 3.16 start to use php8,
+> **Warning**  all of these are due alpine 3.10 to 3.15 uses php7, alpine 3.16 start to use php8,
 so in such case just change the "7" by "8" exam ple change "php7-apache2" by "php8-apache2".

 #### configuration of php